Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 #### 4.2.2 Development Methodology
 We realise the importance of being agile for software development, so we are following the Scrum methodology.
-This means we are breaking up work into weekly sprints, with the subsequent sprint plannings and reviews that follows.
+This means we are breaking up work into weekly sprints, with the subsequent sprint planning and reviews that follows.
 We also have fortnightly retrospectives with our senior manager.

 #### 4.2.3 Development Standards
 To ensure we are developing quality code, all tickets/issues go through a Merge Request process.
 When making a merge request, the assignee must follow a template which includes headings for: